 After work today, I was so cranky.
 We had a meeting where we discussed the Fall Schedule.
 It was my first meeting combining everyone’s preferences, and not everyone submitted their preferences, and I couldn’t find one professor’s preferences.
 I could have done so much better, and I feel like I have still so much to learn.

 When we got off the phone, I felt so bad.
-First his mom’s foot, then grandma having issues with her heart cathiter going into her heart for the valve to be replaced, to now this.
-I was hoping that nothing was going to be wrong, and that she would get out of there soon.
+First his mom’s foot, then grandma having issues with her heart catheter going into her heart for the valve to be replaced, to now this.
+I was hoping that nothing was going to be wrong and that she would get out of there soon.